ItsPasi/natural-motionblur-fabric/README.md

-# Motion Blur
+# Natural Motion Blur
-Just like Lunar Client, using satin API!
+A motionblur mod that closely tries to resemble human vision motion blur and thus masking artifacts like the phantom array effect

+Made with the help of IMS and What42Pizza